Last updated: January 23, 2014

 These two plugins are active on my site, but they are not nearly as effective as turning off comments more than 30 days old.
 Now THAT has virtually eliminated spam.

-Akismet is a great spam catcher as well.
+Akismet is a good spam catcher as well.
 It’s automatically installed in new versions of WordPress but must still be activated.
 (Activation requires an API key from WordPress.com.
 Simply follow the prompts to get your key when you activate Akismet under Plugins–>Installed.)

 Social Sharing Toolkit is what automatically puts sharing buttons at the end of each of my posts.